 As often happens, there is no need to reinvent the wheel.
 Generations of feminist activists and urban experts have devised effective gender mainstreaming guidelines — sets of questions, tools, and principles for decision makers and stakeholders at all levels to integrate into their work.

 There are plenty of cases in which such approaches have been successfully implemented.
-In Vienna, for instance, entire social housing districts have been built adopting women’s everyday needs as design criterion.
+In Vienna, for instance, entire social housing districts have been built adopting women’s everyday needs as a design criterion.
 In several French cities, gender budgeting is used as a governance tool, and Barcelona’s city council now has a specialized gender mainstreaming department.

 Of course, racial, ecological, and social justice issues should be “mainstreamed” alongside gender ones.
-And this is because a truly feminist city is not just more welcoming city for women.
+And this is because a truly feminist city is not just a more welcoming city for women.
 It is a resilient, sustainable, inclusive city where everyone is allowed to live with dignity, and a space towards which we all share not only a collective right, but a collective duty of care.

 In a post-COVID scenario, we can’t go back to urban politics as usual.
 Instead, we must be brave and visionary enough to envisage income, housing, welfare, and transport policies enabling people of any gender not only to inhabit and enjoy the city, but also to devote part of their time to caring for their urban community.
 We must equally commit to expand our cities’ green lungs and radically reduce CO2 emissions.

 These are ambitious but not unrealistic objectives.
 Recent economics and urban planning studies point to their feasibility.
 So do pioneering experiments conducted across the world (for instance, city-centered universal basic income programs coupled with green innovation and sustainable community living solutions).
-Plus, new wave of urban-centered feminist, anti-racist, social, and ecological movements has blossomed, which is not simply asking for change.
+Plus, a new wave of urban-centered feminist, anti-racist, social, and ecological movements has blossomed, which is not simply asking for change.
 It is determined to play a role in it.